varivashyap/SSDS-AIOpsLab/README.md

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft’s Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos is subject to those third-party’s policies.
 --!>

+### Implementing Different Evaluation Metrics
+We introduced 3 new metrics to evaluate the performances of agents (one of which is a slight modification to an existing metric):

+# Agent API Error Rate
+Agents often waste steps on unnecessary actions, specifically generating incorrect or non-existant APIs (even when provided the correct APIs), as was mentioned in the AIOpsLab paper.
+Certain agents tend to generate incorrect API commands in loops, leading to repeated errors in execution.
+Therefore, we believe that it would be a useful metric to count the number of times an agent causes such an error in one run.

+We therefore define a new metric:
+Agent API Error Rate: the number of errors the agent causes / the number of total steps the agent takes Prompt Optimized Cost

+# Prompt Optimized Cost
+One of the most significant metrics that AIOpsLab currently uses is the ”cost”.
+The total number of tokens generated (both input and output) by the agents/environments is used as an indicator of the cost.
+While this is a good metric to score LLMs based on, in certain situations, this might not be the most ideal way to evaluate an LLM.
+For instance, an LLM might choose to make unnecessary calls in order to get more information in order to perform the task given as it is not aware that the number of tokens generated is a metric being measured that should be optimized.
+Our approach to this way to change the input the prompt of the LLM to include the following line: ”Be concise and deliberate in your reasoning and actions as each step has a cost associated with the number of tokens used.”.
+How the LLM responds to this prompt (whether or not it tries to optimize the cost, the tradeoff between cost and performance, etc.) gives us useful insight to the standard of the model.

+# Stability of Agent Output
+We can test the stability of the agent output by running the same tasks multiple times under the same conditions and measuring the variance in the output logs, execution path, and final result.
+This tests the agent’s determinism and robustness.
+We tested various agents using these metrics and the results we obtained are in the Results section.
+The results we obtained for the 4 different LLMs that were evaluated in the AIOpsLab paper were more or less consistent with the paper.
+Our observations were that many agents did in fact have a high error rate, which means that many agents repeatedly make unnecessary repititions in calling APIs.
+This is a good metric to analyze which agents have a higher level understanding of the task.

+The `orchestrator.py` and `templates.py` has been modified to capture and calculate these metrics.